INVITED RESEARCHERS

 The Apuseni Mountains represent the most heavily populated sector of the Romanian Carpathians.
 These are bordered by Mureș River Valley in the South and Barcău River Valley in the North.
 In the West, the limit is given by the West Hills and Plain, and in the East, the Mureș River Valley separates them from the Târnavelor Plateau.
 Within these boundaries, there are 171 administrative-territorial units (ATUs), of which 154 are rural (communes) and 17 urban (cities and towns, comprising 1274 settlements).
 The Apuseni Mountains cover a surface of 15,698.6 km2, representing 6.58% of the Romanian territory.
 With about 564,882 individuals (according to the National Census in 2011), this mountainous area holds 3.25% of the national total population.
 The Apuseni Mountains are the lowest mountains in Romania, with a maximum height of 1848 m in the Bihor Mountains (central sector).
 The general population density reaches 45 inhabitants/ km2 (85 inhabitants/ km2 average density at national level).

 The average settlement size is of 518 people.
 About 62% of inhabitants live in rural areas, while about 38% of them inhabit the urban areas.
 The residents of the central mountainous sector are known as moți (motzi) due to their long-haired hair, worn in a tail, up until the last century.
 The other locals, located in the valleys of Criş, Arieșul Mijlociu and Ampoi rivers are known as mocani (mountain people, herders).
 Most of the settlements were first attested in the 12th century, although the mining exploitations in the central sector (Roşia Montană, Abrud, Zlatna, Baia de Arieş) indicate uninterrupted habitation ever since the Dacian-Roman period (1st and 2nd centuries, AD).
+The essential feature of these mountains lies in the existence of small, scattered villages, called "crânguri", whose population rarely exceeds 50 inhabitants.
+Only the villages located along the river valleys have larger populations and became administrative centres due to the more favourable communication potential.
+In the central mountain area of Arieş River valley, also known as the Land of Moți (RO: Țara Moților), the average number of villages in a commune is of over 20, yet the total population per commune not exceeding 2000 inhabitants. |

 For instance, Vidra commune located in the Arieşul Mic river basin consists of 39 villages, but the total population is of just 1691 inhabitants (2011).
 In Apuseni Mountains we also find permanent settlements located at the highest altitude in Romania (1300m), namely Măguri village (Măguri-Răcătău commune, Cluj County).
 Most of the settlements are spatially concentrated at an average height of 200-600 m, dominantly on slopes with favourable natural thermal potential (East, South, West, South-East, South-West).
 Most settlements have irregular shapes; they are unstructured and scattered, with chaotic geometric textures.